As an Amazon Associate I earn from qualifying purchases. Click for details.

-Some people will hear things, which can range from noises that everyone hears – tapping, for example – or strange sounds that the individual hears psychically.
+Some people hear things, which can range from noises that everyone hears – tapping, for example.

-Any of the five senses can be involved, or it may be just a ‘sixth sense’ encounter with the other side.
+Any of the five senses can be involved, or you may have a ‘sixth sense’ experience.

 Ghost Hunting is About Observing

-When you’re ready to add research tools – and you never have to – go slowly.
+When you’re ready to add ghost hunting equipment – and you never have to – go slowly.

 Experiment.

-Borrow others’ equipment for a few minutes on a ghost hunt, and see if it works for you.
+Borrow others’ equipment for a few minutes on a ghost hunt.
+See if it works for you.